GuyMograbi/mograblog/src/posts/2016/07/the-many-ways-of-running-typescript.md

 Which you can either pack as another file that systemjs loads, or as a callback on the `System.import().then(...)` to execute when everything is loaded.

-# Running in some 3 library like protractor
+# Running protractor with typescript

 So protractor is actually the reason I am inspired to use typescript.
 I think tests are a wonderful starting point for new technologies to be experienced in a project/team.